kivy/kivy/doc/sources/guide2/events.rst

 =====================

-Events are a big part of kivy programming, that may not be surprising to those having done GUI development before, but it's an important contept to get to newcomers, and the specificies of how to use these in kivy.
-Once you understand how events and ways to bind to these, are everywhere in kivy, it becomes easy to build about whatever you want with kivy.
+Events are a big part of kivy programming, that may not be surprising to those having done GUI development before, but it's an important concept to get for newcomers, and the specifics of how to use these in kivy.
+Once you understand how events and ways to bind to them, are everywhere in kivy, it becomes easy to build about whatever you want with kivy.

 Introduction to Event Dispatcher
 --------------------------------

-One of the most important base class of the framework is the `:cls:kivy.event.EventDispatcher` class, this class allows to register event types, and to dispatch them to interrested parties (usually other event dispatchers). `:cls:kivy.uix.widget.Widget`, `:cls:kivy.animation.Animation` and `:obj:kivy.clock.Clock` for example are event dispatchers.
+One of the most important base class of the framework is the :cls:`kivy.event.EventDispatcher` class, this class allows to register event types, and to dispatch them to interrested parties (usually other event dispatchers). :cls:`kivy.uix.widget.Widget`, :cls:`kivy.animation.Animation` and :obj:`kivy.clock.Clock` for example are event dispatchers.

 Creating custom events
 ----------------------